-Figure 8.
-North East Precinct Vertical Land Use Diagram
+Figure 11.
+Vertical Mixed Land Use Diagram "D"

 Ground and first floor commercial will sleeve the first two levels.
 Tertiary facilities will be located on the upper levels.
-Upper levels will be set back from the first two levels by 5m.
-(See Figure 7 - D for location)
+Upper levels will be set back from the first two levels by 5 metres.

-Figure 9.
-South East Precinct Vertical Land Use Diagram
+Figure 12.
+Vertical Mixed Land Use Diagram "E"